fasrc/helmod/doc/README.md

 Eventually all need to be addressed, but for now, just complete everything up to where `modulefile.lua` is created.
 The next step will provide the necessary guidance on what to put in the module file.

+If you need to add options to the `./configure` command, you can append them to the `%configure` macro.
+If the build procedure is very different from a standard `configure`/`make`/`make install`, you'll have to manually code the corresponding steps -- see (this FAQ item)[FAQ.md#] for details -- see (this FAQ item)[FAQ.md#] for details -- see (this FAQ item)[FAQ.md#] for details -- see [this FAQ item](FAQ.md#how-do-I-compile-manually-instead-of-using-the-rpmbuild-macros) for details.

-If the app your building requires other apps, follow the templates for loading the appropriate modules during the `%build` step and having the module file require them, too.
+If the app you're building requires other apps, follow the templates for loading the appropriate modules during the `%build` step and having the module file require them, too.
-See [this FAQ item](FAQ.md#how-are-app-dependencies-handled) for more details.
+See [this FAQ item](FAQ.md#how-are-simple-app-dependencies-handled) for more details.

-## Build the software and examine its output
+## Build the software and inspect its output

 The result of the above will be enough of a spec file to build the sofware.
 However, you have to build it before filling in the details of the module file also installed by the rpm.